Official advice for New Zealanders living and travelling overseas

 Crocodile attacks are reported in the eastern districts and along the southern coast.
 Crocodiles have been seen on beaches and inland waterways, including in Dili.
 Exercise caution.

 Exercise personal care regarding mosquitos.
 Dengue cases have been recorded in Timor-Leste in recent years, and travellers are advised to protect themselves against mosquito bites.
+Outbreaks can occur during the monsoon season which typically runs from December to April.

 New Zealanders are advised to respect religious, social and cultural traditions in Timor-Leste to avoid offending local sensitivities.
 Modesty and discretion should be exercised.